 Construction Sites are Hazardous.
 Always check with a New Home Counselor before you visit your home while it is under construction.
 We understand that you will want to visit your new home at times during construction.
 A new home construction site is exciting, but it can also be dangerous.
-Monday through Friday, visits to homes under construction are only allowed after 4:00 p.m.
+Monday through Friday, visits to homes under construction are allowed by appointment only.
 Visiting your home during the week before 4:00 p.m. could cause construction delays and present safety issues; therefore, you will be asked to leave and return after 4:00 p.m.
 Open toed shoes are not permitted, and you must wear a hard hat during your visit.
 A member of our team will accompany you to ensure your safety and to provide you with answers to any questions you may have.